Shared Beliefs of the Abrahamic Religions

 Belief in the need to worship God is common to all religions.
 The most basic form of worship is prayer.
 Each tradition prescribes specific words and requirements for prayer, which takes place at appointed times of day.
 Public prayer in houses of worship is common to all three faiths: for Jews on Saturday, for Christians on Sunday, and for Muslims on Friday, and during celebrations throughout the year.

-All Abrahamic faiths recognize personal and private prayer of each believer.
+Another of the shared beliefs of Judaism, Christianity, and Islam is the recognition of the personal and private prayer of each believer.
 What’s more, the desire to speak with God is common among people everywhere, whether they follow a particular religious tradition or not.

 According to most adherents of the Abrahamic faiths, prayers marking the times of day and the yearly cycle are among the most important signs of obedience to God.
 Such rituals are also the source of scientific efforts to achieve accurate timekeeping and calendars.
 The work of Jewish, Christian, and Muslim astronomers reflects this common and shared effort.